CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Configure-Integrations/Install-a-Custom-Signed-Certificate.md

 - A DNS record name configured to access the NetQ UI.

   The FQDN should match the common name of the certificate.
 If you use a wild card in the common name &mdash; for example, if the common name of the certificate is _*.example.com_ &mdash; then the NetQ telemetry server should reside on a subdomain of that domain, accessible via a URL like _netq.example.com_.
-- NetQ is running.
+- A functioning and healthy NetQ instance.

   You can verify this by running the `netq show opta-health` command.

-You can install a certificate using the NetQ CLI.
+Install a certificate using the NetQ CLI:

 {{<tabs "Install Cert">}}